 If you look at the 2022 - 2023 District Calendar, you will see that there are 4 dates with this designation, which will (to the best of our ability) be held for family and community engagement.
 These days are called Family, Friends, and Neighbor Days.

-The first Family, Friends, and Neighbor Day takes place tomorrow, September 22nd!
+The second Family, Friends, and Neighbor Day takes place Thursday, December 8th!

 What happens on Family, Friends, and Neighbor Days?